keboola/component-google-nlp/README.md

 #### Column descriptions

-Due to a high number of tables present in the dataset, the column descriptions will not be a part of this documentation.
+Due to high number of columns and tables returned by the component, the column descriptions will not be a part of this documentation.
 However, a great in-depth description is available in [Natual Language API Basics](https://cloud.google.com/natural-language/docs/basics) guide.

 ## Development